Getting Started with Tracy

 #0 /sandbox/vendor/nette/utils/src/Utils/Object.php(75): Nette\Utils\ObjectMixin::call(Object(Nette\Application\UI\Form), 'addTest', Array)

-#1 /sandbox/app/forms/SignFormFactory.php(32): Nette\Object->__call('addTest', Array)
+#1 /sandbox/app/Forms/SignFormFactory.php(32): Nette\Object->__call('addTest', Array)

-#2 /sandbox/app/presenters/SignPresenter.php(21): App\Forms\SignFormFactory->create()
+#2 /sandbox/app/UI/Sign/SignPresenter.php(21): App\Forms\SignFormFactory->create()

-#3 /sandbox/vendor/nette/component-model/src/ComponentModel/Container.php(181): App\Presenters\SignPresenter->createComponentSignInForm('signInForm')
+#3 /sandbox/vendor/nette/component-model/src/ComponentModel/Container.php(181): App\UI\Sign\SignPresenter->createComponentSignInForm('signInForm')

 #4 /sandbox/vendor/nette/component-model/src/ComponentModel/Container.php(139): Nette\ComponentModel\Container->createComponent('signInForm')